the wolves

 under zippers and stars

-and woke to the sound of wolves all around us.
+and woke to the sound of wolves all around us

-we howled along,
+we howled along

-sung back to sleep.
+and were sung back to sleep

-the sound of wolves all around us.
+the sound of wolves

-the next morning
+in the morning

-the river reminded
+the river whispered

-that fallen trees
+fallen trees

 and beaver dams

-shape the path,
+shape the path

-by what falls,
+by what falls

-you can see
+you can see what will stay

-and what will go.
+and what will go

 before florence